-III.
+- III.
 Answer any six of the following.
-Each question carries 4 marks.

-- 23. What is the significance of ethics in science? - 24.
-Differentiate inductive and deductive reasoning. - 25.
-Briefly describe about the working of a phase contrast microscope. - 26.
-What are the applications of SEM and TEM - 27.
-Write brief notes on different types of stains - 28.
-Differentiate PAGE and AGE. - 29.
-Write brief notes on Chi square test. - 30.
-Briefly explain the uses and applications of cryobiology. - 31.
-Write notes on centrifugation and different types of rotors.
+Each question carries 4 marks. - 23) What is the significance of ethics in science? - 24) Differentiate inductive and deductive reasoning. - 25) Briefly describe about the working of a phase contrast microscope. - 26) What are the applications of SEM and TEM - 27) Write brief notes on different types of stains - 28) Differentiate PAGE and AGE. - 29) Write brief notes on Chi square test. - 30) Briefly explain the uses and applications of cryobiology. - 31) Write notes on centrifugation and different types of rotors.
+(6x4=24marks)

-IV.
-Write essay on any two of the following.
-Each question carries 15 marks.

-- 32. Write notes on the process of killing and fixing and briefly describe the process of microtome sectioning. - 33.
-Explain the methods of data collection and possible ways of its representation. - 34.
-Explain different separation methods for biological molecules. - 35.
-Discuss science as a human activity.
+- IV.
+Write essay on anytwo of the following.
+Each question carries 15 marks. - 32) Write notes on the process of killing and fixing and briefly describe the process of microtome sectioning. - 33) Explain the methods of data collection and possible ways of its representation. - 34) Explain different separation methods for biological molecules. - 35) Discuss science as a human activity.
 Add notes on major revolutions in science and technology.
+(2x15=30 marks)

-THIRD SEMESTER B. SC.
-DEGREE (CBCSS) EXAMINATION
+MODEL QUESTION PAPER THIRD SEMESTER B. SC.
+DEGREE (CBCSS) EXAMINATION BOTANY :CORECOURSE II BO1341 MICROBIOLOGY, PHYCOLOGY, MYCOLOGY, LICHENOLOGY & PLANT PATHOLOGY (2022 Admission Onwards)

-BOTANY: CORE COURSE II

-BO1341 Microbiology, Phycology, Mycology, Lichenology & Plant Pathology (2019 Admission Onwards)

-Time.
-3 Hrs Total Marks; 80